Shaddadi/Facet-Vertex-FFNN/README.md

 ## Introduction

-This repository is for the *Reachability Analysis of Deep ReLU Neural Networks using Facet-Vertex Incidence*
+This repository is for the *Reachability Analysis of Deep ReLU Neural Networks using Facet-Vertex Incidence*.
+The 64GB RAM is recommended to generate all the results.

 ## Checked Environment